Accrual Methods of Construction Accounting

 Step 2: Classify all Long-Term Contracts as either Home Construction or General Construction

 Are you building homes or other types of buildings?
-Home construction contracts include buildings that have four or fewer dwelling units:
+Not including apartment buildings, these buildings with four or fewer dwelling units are considered home construction contracts:

 - Single-family homes